 North Carolina Wesleyan continues to see academic gains from adding a second graduate degree program.
 In January, Wesleyan began a second graduate program with the start of the Master of Business Administration (MBA) degree.
 The Master of Science in Criminal Justice (MSCJ) program began in spring 2017 and has since graduated 32 students starting with the first cohort in 2018.
 The MBA program currently has 83 students enrolled in the fully online, one year, 33-credit-hour program.
 In total, NC Wesleyan has 120 students enrolled in both the MSCJ and the MBA programs.

-Students interested in North Carolina Wesleyan College should contact Admissions at 252.985.5200 or ncwc.edu/admissions.
+Students interested in North Carolina Wesleyan University should contact Admissions at 252.985.5200 or ncwc.edu/admissions.

 Lewin is replacing the departing Frankie Taal, who went back to his alma mater at Bethany College (WV) to become the head coach after 9 stellar seasons as the head soccer coach at Wesleyan including two USA South regular season titles and one conference tournament crown with a trip to the 2017 NCAA tournament.